zoeseeger/exess/README.md

-# Pre and post processing for Exess
+# Pre and post processing for EXESS
 Application for processing files for EXtreme-scale Electronic Structure System (EXESS) with a focus on lattice-energy type calculations using python.

 ## Python dependencies